-If the Load Sharing Module is determined not to be operating correctly, use the following troubleshooting chart to find the problem.
+If the unit is determined not to be operating correctly, use the following troubleshooting chart to find the problem.
 The causes for each symptom are given with the most likely cause first.

-T This troubleshooting section is intended only as a guide.
-There may be other causes for a symptom than those given, and there may be repairs not given which may be more suited to the particular situation.
+This troubleshooting chapter is intended only as a guide.
+There may be other causes for a symptom than those given and there may be repairs not given which may be more suited to the particular situation.